 Making a living at holistic orcharding keys to producing a modest 400 bushels of fruit per acre annually, a select 70% of which can be sold as dessert-grade fruit at no less than $2 a pound.
 The rest of the crop finds value as cider, utility fruit, or mail-order products.
 Many hours go into all this and costs add up quickly.
 Grossing $25,000 per acre makes a community orchard economically-viable.

 People who enjoy fresh, local apples need to take these regenerative farm goals to heart.
 Paying $2 to $3 a pound for select organic apples is a healthy bargain.
 That's the price range which we sell our fruit here at the farm, depending on quantity.
-A half-bushel bag filled to the brim holding approximately 20 pounds costs $44.
+A half-bushel bag filled to the brim (single variety only) holding approximately 20 to 22 pounds costs $48.
 A quarter-peck bag holding approximately 2.5 pounds costs $7.50.
 You get the idea.
-Customers are welcome to mix any and all varieties in the same bag.
-And don't overlook that cider club members receive a 10% discount on bagged apple prices in appreciation for investing in these efforts.
+Customers are welcome to mix any and all varieties in paper apple bags provided by the farm.
+And don't overlook that cider club members receive a dollar-based 10% discount on bagged apple prices in appreciation for investing in these efforts.

 looking left to right: